hexenwerk666/CryptoTeXt/README.md

 # CryptoTeXt
-## an simple java editor with crypto funtions and javafx frontend based on bouncy castle
+## an simple java editor with crypto funtions and javafx frontend based on bouncy castle as jca impl